 jw S > jw wn S

-loc S > loc exist\ptcp.
-S
+loc S > loc exist\ptcp.stat S

-‘There is S’
+‘There is S.’

 ni S > ni wn S

-neg.ex S > neg exist\ptcp.
-S
+neg.ex S > neg exist\ptcp.stat S

-‘There is no S’
+‘There is no S.’

 nn S > nn wn S

-neg.ex S > neg exist\ptcp.
-S
+neg.ex S > neg exist\ptcp.stat S

-‘There is no S’
+‘There is no S.’

-One may now ask whether the evolution in the positive existential construction is itself motivated by some kind of syntactic analogy. is not the case, for this construction was show in ection 2.2 to derive from the stative pattern according to a word order change whereby the indefinite subject, being rhematic, comes to be placed after the existential copula.
-Its emergence is likely linked to the fact that the former existential pattern had been extended to the stative predication in general according to a path that can be schematized as follows
+One may now ask whether the evolution in the positive existential construction is itself motivated by some kind of syntactic analogy.
+This is not the case, for this construction was shown in Section 2.2 to derive from the stative pattern according to a word order change whereby the indefinite subject, being rhematic, comes to be placed after the existential copula.
+Its emergence is likely linked to the fact that the former existential pattern had been extended to the stative predication in general, according to a path that can be schematized as follows:

 (57)